katrinkajb/lab-01-quiz-page/README.md

 # lab-01-quiz-page

 Outcomes:

     There should be an alert
-    There should be a confirm so the user can opt out There should be a first name and a last name prompt There should be 3 question prompts
+    There should be a confirm so the user can opt out of the quiz There should be a first name and a last name prompt There should be 3 question prompts
     The user should be able to see their results after taking the quiz